Pique: Barcelona dressing room united and we can still win LaLiga and Champions League

+Gerard Pique said Barcelona's dressing room was united despite the LaLiga champions suffering a crushing blow in an already troubling week, eliminated by Athletic Bilbao in the Copa del Rey.

-A 1-0 defeat to Athletic saw Barcelona knocked out of the Copa in the quarter-finals, with that familiar route to silverware now cut off to the 30-time winner.
+A 1-0 defeat to Athletic saw Barcelona knocked out of the Copa in the quarter-finals on Thursday, with that familiar route to silverware now cut off to the 30-time winners.

-The setback came after criticism from director of football Eric Abidal, who questioned the team's effort under former manager Ernesto Valverde, which led to a rebuke from star man and captain Lionel Messi.
+The setback followed criticism from director of football Eric Abidal, who questioned the team's effort under former head coach Ernesto Valverde, which led to a rebuke from star man and captain Lionel Messi.

 "It's not time to air the dirty washing.
-The dressing room is fully united," Pique said.
+The dressing room is fully united," Barca defender Pique told reporters.
 "Elimination is a big blow but we said in the dressing room that we've taken a step forward and played well, despite all the noise that's been generated."

 He added, according to several Spanish newspapers: "We have to focus on playing and winning.
 We have to return to winning ways.
 The players have the ability to keep winning and we are working on that every day, finding a better feel for the game."

-With LaLiga and the Champions League still in its sights, Pique said of Barcelona, three points behind Real Madrid: "There is enough confidence and talent to be able to win the two remaining titles."
+With LaLiga and the Champions League still in their sights, Pique said of Barcelona, who are three points behind Real Madrid: "There is enough confidence and talent to be able to win the two remaining titles."

 Pique hobbled off in the second half in Bilbao with what initially appeared to be a groin injury, but he said the blow was to his adductor and "not serious".